explain home explain home explain home explain homeexplain banner

 Example usage:

-xsltproc -o index.xml --stringparam pages.template template-pages.xml docbook-pages.xsl my-docbook.xml
+xsltproc -o index.xml --stringparam pages.template template-pages.xml dbk2pages.xsl my-docbook.xml

 The result document, index.xml must be placed in a bundle in order to be opened by the Pages application.
 The simplest way to do this is to create a directory that has ".pages" as its file extension and then copy/move the index.xml into that directory.
 The index file does not need to be compressed before opening with Pages.